dmel642/UnityCullingFix/Version2/README.md

 Update: Changelog for v2.0.1
 - I've fixed a bug where some games after loading a scene, would unset the Camera causing the mod not to work.
-This problem happened in Virtual Battlegrounds and also in VRChat when switching between Worlds.

 This is Version 2.0.1 of the MelonLoader Unity Universal Culling Fix Mod.
 I would like to thank Koochyrat for programming this [version of the script](https://github.com/koochyrat/SteamVRFrustumAdjust/blob/master/SteamVRFrustumAdjustMod.cs) which directly references openvr_api.dll, eliminating the need for referencing Valve.VR.
 This makes the mod much simpler and more universal.
 I implemented it into a mod and did lots of testing.